Olaisheretolearn/SpellChecker/README.md

 2. Enter a potentially misspelled word when prompted.
 3. Get suggestions based on Levenshtein distance.

-Feel free to explore and adapt the code for your specific use case.
+Feel free to explore  the code for your specific use case.
 If you have any questions or suggestions for improvement, please let me know.

 ---